 There are so many different regions, Pokemon, moves, competitive categories, episodes of the show, and trading card expansions out there right now, meaning that even if you wanted to learn all there is to know about Pokemon, you would be hard-pressed.

 The sheer amount of new Pokemon and their unique attributes is enough to alienate casual fans aiming to take the plunge into the series.
+Especially with the move to more modern systems like the Nintendo Switch in the form of Pokemon Shining Diamond and Pokemon Brilliant Pearl.
 However, we are here to help with this issue.
 We have compiled a series of guides looking at each and every Pokemon in-depth, giving you all the information you could possibly need about these weird and wonderful monsters.

 In this Shiny Butterfree guide, we look specifically at the shiny variant of the Pokemon Butterfree.
 We look at this first-gen Pokemon, assess how aesthetically pleasing their unique variant is, and give you all the finer details concerning this bug-type Pokemon.
 Here is our essential guide on Shiny Butterfree.